coq-community/awesome-coq/README.md

 ## Verified Software

-- [CompCert](http://compcert.inria.fr) – The CompCert C verified compiler, a high-assurance compiler for almost all of the C language (ISO C99), generating efficient code for the PowerPC, ARM, RISC-V and x86 processors.
+- [CompCert](http://compcert.inria.fr) – High-assurance compiler for almost all of the C language (ISO C99), generating efficient code for the PowerPC, ARM, RISC-V and x86 processors.

 * * *